One of the most common discomforts out there that people experience regularly is acid reflux.

 Before entering the stomach, food travels through an opening at the end of the esophagus.
 This opening acts like a gate, which allows food to pass into the stomach.

 The opening to the stomach closes as soon as food passes through.
 If the opening does not close - often due to overeating - the stomach will over produce acid to try and deal with the problem, causing the acid to leak up into the esophagus.

 A hiatal hernia can also cause acid reflux.
 This is a condition in which part of the stomach is pushed up through the diaphragm and into the chest.

 Foods to Avoid

-Due to their artificial and heavily processed nature, many "food products" not only cause inflammation but can also contribute to and exacerbate acid reflux.
-These include:
+Due to their highly concentrated and chemical nature, many highly processed foods not only cause inflammation, but they can also contribute to and exacerbate acid reflux.

 - Processed sugar and artificial sweeteners

 - Refined wheat e.g. white flour, bread and packaged cereals

 - Hydrogenated vegetable oils, including margarine, shortening and deep fried take-away foods